carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/upgrade-guide.md

 	- Change `MyDistanceToTargetInput` to `DistanceToTargetInput`.
 	- Change `NavMeshMoveTowards` to `MoveToTarget`.
 	- Remove all InputNormalizations from all Considerations.
-	- Move Decisions from DecisionMakers to the outside.
+	- Move Decisions from DecisionMakers to the outer scope.
 		**Data Structure - v1.0.x**
 		```json
 		{